Getting Started in Genealogy

 Filed under Articles, General Tips, Getting Started in Genealogy, Introduction to Genealogy

 In 1997, a story hit the presses about an English Schoolteacher who was genetically linked to a 9,000-year-old skeleton known as Cheddar Man.
 Since then genealogy researchers, beginning genealogist and pretty much everyone interested in researching their family tree has become interested in genetic genealogy.
 However, it was not until 2008 that the genealogical community began to make great strides in using this research method.
-Today several genealogy groups and genetic researchers offer services that can map your DNA and Continue reading “Genetic Genealogy: What is it, how does it work and why should I be interested” »
+Today several genealogy groups and genetic researchers offer services that can map your DNA and set you on the path to digging up some very deep roots.

 A Well-Kept Secret: The Internet Archives is an Amazing Resource for Genealogists